dicepencilpaper/emprise/emprise.md

 | Brutal       | +2         |
 | Unattainable | +3         |

 For example, an adventurer with Adventuring d8 wants to shoot an arrow into a small hall in a wall that is quite a distance away.
-The Coordinator evaluates the situation and determines it's a Brutal difficulty (DS +2).
+The Broker evaluates the situation and determines it's a Brutal difficulty (DS +2).
 Therefore, the player now must roll a d12 to determine if they're successful in their action.

 ### Performing actions without a profession